rurbin3/ZKit-Framework/README.md

 **LAVAlAnDsS Have Donated** .
 He/She have donated 0.000577919 XBT (At the time of writing 6.50 USD) .
 And His/Her Sentence : **We shall try to change the world we cant wait for someone to do this**

-Please becareful i dont have any control on what donors say . its a chance with freedom .
+Please be careful i dont have any control on what donors say . its a chance with freedom .

 Do you want to be in Our Heros List And Say A Sentence On TOP OF THE README without any limit ? you can [donate](https://github.com/000Zer000/ZKit-Framework/README.md#donating) too .